-Current students are expected to complete three four-week rotations before choosing their thesis adviser.
+Current students are expected to complete three four-week rotations before choosing their thesis adviser, although fewer or additional rotations can be completed with the permission of MSTP leadership.
 Most students complete their first rotation in the summer before starting the first year of medical school and then complete two more during the summer between the first and second years of medical school.
 Students choose their mentors during the second year of medical school and begin planning their transition into lab.

-Finding a thesis adviser can be a daunting task, but there are many resources, events and advising programs to aid current students in this process, including:
+Finding a faculty mentors can be a daunting task, but there are many resources, events and advising programs to aid students in this process, including:

 - Meet the Current MD-PhD Thesis Advisers